AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 Outcomes
 ```

-Based on the above outcome, you will not see **10.0.1.10** (aws-us-east-2-spoke1-test2) because it belongs to **bu2**, which does not match the intra-icmp-bu1 rule.
+Based on the above outcome, you will not see **10.0.1.10** (aws-us-east-2-spoke1-test2) because it belongs to the **us-east-2-test2** Smart Group, which does not match the intra-icmp-bu1 rule.

-However, **aws-us-east-2-spoke1-test1** can ping **aws-us-east-2-spoke1-test2** due to intra-VPC communication, without needing to match any of the deployed DCF rules.
+However, **aws-us-east-2-spoke1-test1** can ping **aws-us-east-2-spoke1-test2** due to intra-VPC communication, <ins>without needing to match any of the deployed DCF rules</ins>.

 ```{figure} images/lab10-sgorch01.png
 ---